Chhay Than

-Than became the head of the taxation department at the Minister of Finance of Kampuchea in 1981.
-He was Minister of Finance from 1986 to 1993.
+Than was born in 1947.
+He became the head of the taxation department at the Ministry of Finance of Kampuchea in 1981.
+He was Deputy Minister of Finance from 1984 to 1986 and then Minister of Finance from 1986 to 1993.
+He became a full member of the central committee of People's Revolutionary Party of Kampuchea in 1989.
 Later he became secretary of state, and then Minister of Planning in 1998.

-He was elected to represent Kandal Province in the National Assembly of Cambodia in 2003.
+Than was elected to represent Kandal Province in the National Assembly of Cambodia in 2003.